 - Clinical services: Coordinate select services to facilitate adoption of best practices, improve quality access at patient and population levels, and provide more efficient use of healthcare resources.

 Learn more about each health system here:

 St. Elizabeth and TriHealth have a history of previous collaboration efforts, including programs such as insurance plans to access specialist physician services.
-The two organizations have also participated in a narrow network insurance plan through Humana called Total Care, which offers reduced employee and employer premiums.
 They also jointly own Tri-State Healthcare Laundry, formed in 1989 to serve the laundry needs of the two health systems.